alexanderlow/demo/README.md

-# demo
-xiaoming update
-xiaohong
-xiaogang update
+# littleA finished the function